 The United States Pharmacopeia.
 National formulary.
 Vol. 1.
 Rockville (MD): United States Pharmacopeial Convention; 2017.
 Collodion; p.
 1076

 - Tables and Figures should be embedded at the end of the manuscript file.
-They must be cited in the text consecutively with Arabic numerals (Figure 1 or Table 1) and presented in separate pages.
+They must be cited in the text consecutively with Arabic numerals (Figure 1 or Table 1) and presented on separate pages.
 Accepted File formats for figures are TIFF, PNG and JPEG at 600 dpi or higher.
-Graphs and charts are considered equally to figures and accepted in the formats of TIFF, PNG and JPEG.
+Graphs and charts are considered equal to figures and accepted in the formats of TIFF, PNG and JPEG.
 Tables should be in Word Table format, not inserted as graphics.
-They should be self-explanatory, cited in the main text.
+They should be self-explanatory and cited in the main text.
 Tables with their captions should be presented following the References on a separate page.
 A table caption should be a brief descriptive title and all other important information must be presented in the footnotes.
 Add Figures and Figures’ captions separately following the Tables.
-Equations must be presented by the equation tab of the Word.
+Equations must be presented by the equation tab of Word.
 Chemical structures and reactions are presented by schemes.
-Equations and Schemes are also cited sequentially with Arabic numerals (Equation 1 or Scheme 1).
+Equations and Schemes should also be cited sequentially with Arabic numerals (Equation 1 or Scheme 1).

 Publication Ethics

-TPPS follows the international regulations against scientific misconduct including fabrication, falsification, plagiarism, and etc. Any cases of suspected misconduct will be assessed during the peer-review and publication process based on COPE guidelines.
+TPPS follows international regulations against scientific misconduct including fabrication, falsification, plagiarism, etc. Any cases of suspected misconduct will be assessed during the peer-review and publication process based on COPE Guidelines.

 Authors’ Agreement Form

-It is mandatory that a signed Authors’ Agreement Form to be sent along with the proofreading by the Corresponding Author.
-The Author(s) acknowledge that the publisher has the legal right to take appropriate action against the Author(s) for any violation of the terms and conditions as laid down in the Authors’ Agreement Form.
+It is mandatory that a signed Authors’ Agreement Form be sent along with the proofreading by the Corresponding Author.
+The authors acknowledge that the publisher has the legal right to take appropriate action against the authors for any violation of the terms and conditions as laid down in the Authors’ Agreement Form.

-Upon publication, author(s) agree that the journal of Trends in Peptide and Protein Sciences is the copyright owner of the material published.
-All works published in the TPPS are open access and are available to anyone on the web site of the journal without cost.
+Upon publication, the authors agree that the journal of Trends in Peptide and Protein Sciences (TPPS) is the copyright owner of the material published.
+All works published in the TPPS are open access and are available to anyone on the website of the journal without cost.
 The users are free to use the work, subject to proper attribution of authorship and ownership of the rights.
 Authors may use their material in presentations and subsequent publications they write or edit themselves, provided that the TPPS is referenced in writing and is acknowledged as the original publication.

 Creative Common Attribution Non-Commercial 4.0 International License (CC BY-NC 4.0)

-This is an open access journals that articles distributed under the terms of Creative Common Attribution Non-Commercial 4.0 International License which permits unrestricted non-commercial use, distribution, and reproduction in any medium, provided the original work properly cited.
+This is an open access journal in which the articles are distributed under the terms of Creative Common Attribution Non-Commercial 4.0 International License, which permits unrestricted non-commercial use, distribution, and reproduction in any medium, provided the original work is properly cited.

 Privacy Statement